th3-z/kf2-magicked-admin/README.md

 systems.

 * Python 3.7 - `apt install python3`
+* Pybabel - `apt install python3-babel`
 * Pip - `apt install python3-pip`
 * Pip dependencies - `pip3 install -r requirements.txt`
 * Make - `apt install make`

 On Windows it's recommend to build with Cygwin.
 However you can also build it by running `python3 setup.py build`.
+Check the makefile for help building the locale files.